-- Is underpinned by our Trust guiding principle 'Achievement without excuses'. - Is defined by the Ofsted report 'The pupil premium: what Ofsted looks at', which states that 'successful schools do not treat students eligible for the pupil premium as one homogeneous group'.
-Each of our pupil premium students faces varying degrees of academic and pastoral challenge and our approach is to understand these potential barriers to learning to enable students from disadvantaged backgrounds to achieve as well as all students. - Is responsive to individual and common challenges to learning for disadvantaged students: less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, attendance and punctuality issues as well as the need for external agency support, for example, Safeguarding.
+- Is underpinned by our Trust guiding principle 'Achievement without excuses'. - Is underpinned by the school mantra of 'Disadvantaged First.'
+This is threaded throughout the school and is fundamental in all key achievement and improvement processes. - Is defined by the Ofsted report 'The pupil premium: what Ofsted looks at', which states that 'successful schools do not treat students eligible for the pupil premium as one homogeneous group'.
+Each of our pupil premium students faces varying degrees of academic and pastoral challenge and our approach is to understand these potential barriers to learning to enable students from disadvantaged backgrounds to achieve as well as all students. - Is targeted at understanding the deep rooted causes of why disadvantaged students perform less well across all areas of school.
+This is reinforced through the curriculum model within the four pillars; The Hidden Curriculum, The Taught Curriculum, The Wider Curriculum and Beyond the Curriculum. - Is responsive to individual and common challenges to learning for disadvantaged students: less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, attendance and punctuality issues as well as the need for external agency support, for example, Safeguarding.
 These factors add to the complexity of each child and their family situations that prevent children from flourishing.
 The challenges are varied and there is no "one size fits all".

-Key Principles
+Key Principles: